 April 12, 2022 | Mobile Crisis Survey for Vermonters

 The Agency of Human Services (AHS) wants to hear your thoughts about and experiences with mobile crisis services.
 Your input is vital in helping Vermont improve services.
 On behalf of AHS, Health Management Associates (HMA) is conducting this survey.
 The survey will take about 15 minutes to complete.
-The mobile crisis survey can be found here (https://tinyurl.com/4fun5yr7).
+The Mobile Crisis Survey Link (Expired) (https://tinyurl.com/4fun5yr7).

 March 30, 2022 | Vermont Maintains Record High Insured Rate